 Farming can be a very profitable and fulfilling career.But, farmers at times incur great losses due to poor weather, natural calamities, diseases and even sabotage.
 In addition, there is also the risk of losing money due to unfavourable market prices.
 As a result, farmers are likely to experience depression on a regular basis and have one of the highest rates of suicide in the world.

-Most lawyers experience a significant level of stress during their work.
+This may be considered as quite a boring profession to most, but lawyers experience a significant level of stress during their work.
 Despite the relatively high pay corporate lawyers have to work long hours to prepare policies and represent their companies.
 Legal counsels are usually under intense pressure to offer definitive answers.
 Criminal lawyers are under pressure to defend their clients, whether innocent or not.
 All this pressure can easily lead to suicide.

-3. Construction managers
+3. Construction manager

 Construction site managers are responsible for ensuring that everything part of the construction project goes as planned.
 With limited budgets, short timelines and large teams to manage, this is usually a very high-pressure job.
 The stress involved can easily lead to depression and suicide.